Bake to the roots

 • 27

 Have you ever heard of Marzipan Almond Crescents?
 I mean the name says it all, but have you tried something like that?
-It’s awesome delicious!
+It’s awesomely delicious!
 Really.
-If you had one, you want them all.
+If you had one, you’d want them all.
 That’s the reason I am making them not very often.
-Too dangerous :P
+Too dangerous.

 I am not a big fan of pure marzipan.
 You know all those marzipan animals and fake marzipan fruits and vegetables shops for sweets sell?
 Nothing for me.
 It’s something I would never buy.
-Unfortunately, you get stuff like that sometimes as a gift.. there is always a grandma that likes marzipan a lot :P Well… there are worse things that could happen.
+Unfortunately, you get stuff like that sometimes as a gift..
+There is always a grandma who likes marzipan a lot.
+Well… there are worse things that could happen.

-I case you are making these little fellas – be prepared – they might be gone in no time.
+In case you are making these little fellas – be prepared – they might be gone in no time.
 In our house, they don’t last more than two days.
-Especially when I know where they are and not locked away :P
+Especially when I know where they are and they are not locked away.

 Mandel Marzipan Stangen | Bake to the roots